agude/wayback-machine-archiver/README.md

 ## Usage

 The archiver is simple to use from the command line.
-The examples below work regardless of which execution mode you are using.

 ### Command-Line Examples